Bumblebee2019/Latin-Dictionary/README.md

 1) Display a Latin->English translation of the entered word
 2) Display a conjugation/declension table for the entered word/sentence
 3) Display both the table and the translation
+0) Quit the program

 A user will be prompted to enter a Latin term or sentence.
-Then, the menu described above will appear and by pressing 1, 2, or 3 on the keyboard, the user can choose the option he needs.
+Then, the menu described above will appear and by pressing 1, 2, 3, or 0 on the keyboard, the user can choose the option he needs.

 (The "Progress" paragraph below discusses the current stage the project is in)